 Under EPA Victoria regulations, lead paint removal must follow strict containment and disposal procedures.
 Dry sanding of lead paint is prohibited.
 All debris must be captured, contained, and disposed of as hazardous waste.

-What Special Preparation Does Heritage Painting Require?
+What Special Preparation Does Heritage House Painting Require?

 - Heritage assessment and colour consultation — A thorough assessment of the property’s condition, architectural style, and any Heritage Overlay requirements.